ARKEOLOGIST/Chattr/FIREBASE_SETUP.md

 3. Choose "Start in test mode" (we'll worry about security later)
 4. Pick a location close to you

+Next, set up Firebase Storage for profile pictures:

+1. Look for "Storage" in the sidebar
+2. Click "Get started"
+3. Choose "Start in test mode"
+4. Use the same location as your database

 That's it!
-Your database is ready.
+Your database and storage are ready.

 ---